 Mike Prentice, PHD

-My research tends to focus on two broad questions: (1) what kinds of goals and values are conducive to personal and social well-being, and (2) how do aspects of character and our social contexts contribute to forming and maintaining beneficial value orientations and behaviors and promoting well-being?
-I am interested in using the answers to these questions to address personal and social well-being, particularly as they are hindered by social contexts and disparities in education and economic opportunity.
+My research tends to focus on two broad questions: (1) what kinds of goals and values are conducive to personal and social well-being, and (2) how do aspects of character and our social contexts contribute to forming and maintaining beneficial value orientations that drive well-being promoting thoughts, goals, and behaviors?

-I'm a Postdoctoral Research Associate to the Beacon Project in the Psychology Department at Wake Forest University.
-Prior to my current position, I was a full-time instructor in psychology at Knox College, a PhD Candidate in Social and Personality Psychology at the University of Missouri, and a Postdoctoral Researcher at the University of Salzburg.
+I'm a Teacher-Scholar Postdoctoral Fellow in the Psychology Department at Wake Forest University.
+Prior to my current position, I was a Research Associate to the Beacon Project at Wake Forest.
+I was also a full-time instructor in psychology at Knox College, a PhD Candidate in Social and Personality Psychology at the University of Missouri, and a Postdoctoral Researcher at the University of Salzburg.
+I earned my B.A. in Psychology and Philosophy at Knox College.
 I am a first-generation college graduate.
-I earned my B.A. in Psychology and Philosophy at Knox College, my M.A. at York University, and my Ph.D. in Social and Personality Psychology at the University of Missouri with a graduate minor in Quantitative Methods in Psychology.
+I earned my M.A. at York University, and my Ph.D. in Social and Personality Psychology at the University of Missouri with a graduate minor in Quantitative Methods in Psychology.

-My current work with the Beacon Project focuses on assessing and understanding people of exceptional moral character.
-Other current work addresses how values impact basic psychological needs and well-being and how traditional trait descriptions of personality can be integrated with motivational theories like Self-Determination Theory.
+My recent work with the Beacon Project focused on moral character and whether we should consider feeling like a moral person to be a psychological need.
+Other current work addresses moral character judgment processes, how the moral need functions at the within-person level, and how values impact perceptions for need satisfaction and the implication of such perceptions for well-being.
+I am also interested in how traditional trait descriptions of personality can be integrated with motivational theories like Self-Determination Theory.

 I have over 10 years of experience with data analysis, statistical reporting, and peer-reviewed publishing, and I have also taught statistics at the university level.
 My consulting experience with theory, design, and analysis ranges from non-profit organizations building survey-based insights for campaigns in the public interest, to individual academics working to produce high quality research, to government and private organizations designing and implementing research projects.